BayREN Business Program

 Customer Eligibility

-Hard-to-Reach (HTR) Requirement: All projects are required to be HTR to qualify for BayREN Business.
-HTR status is determined by a collective score of at least 3 points from the table below.
-HTR-eligibility will be participant-certified for language, number of employees, facility, and location in a Disadvantaged Community (DAC).
+- Hard-to-Reach (HTR) – If the customer is not located within a DAC or LIC designated area, then they must be HTR in order to qualify for the Program.
+HTR status is determined by a collective score of at least 3 points from the list below.
+HTR-eligibility will be participant-certified for language, number of employees, facility, located on California (CA) Native American Tribe Territory and/or owned or operated by CA Native American Tribe member.
 HTR criteria are:

 - (1 point) Language: Primary language spoken is other than English